The Ultimate Guide to Team Building Skills

 Leadership style – The leader delegates and oversees.
 There’s no need for instruction or assistance.
 Only when asked by members would the leader assist with personal and interpersonal development.

 At such a mature level, team members are literally looking after each other.

-An example of this is the autonomy Southwest Airlines’ employees enjoy in customer engagement.
+To illustrate, an example of this is the autonomy Southwest Airlines’ employees enjoy in customer engagement.
 Employees are empowered to do whatever necessary to make customers happy.
 The company gives them “permission” to go the extra mile to achieve that, instead of giving strict instructions on what to do and not to do.
-It works wonders as their customers rave about the happy and friendly Southwest employees.
+It works wonders, and as a result, their customers rave about the happy and friendly Southwest employees.